Battle of Trafalgar: Departure

-As the British drew closer, they could see that the enemy was not sailing in a tight order, but in irregular groups.
+As the British drew closer, they could see that the combined French and Spanish fleet was not sailing in a tight order, but in irregular groups.
 Nelson could not immediately make out the French flagship as the French and Spanish were not flying command pennants.

-Nelson was outnumbered and outgunned, the enemy totalling nearly 30,000 men and 2,568 guns to his 17,000 men and 2,148 guns.
+Nelson was outnumbered and outgunned, with the opposing fleet totalling nearly 30000 men and 2568 guns to Nelson's 17000 men and 2148 guns.
 The Franco-Spanish fleet also had six more ships of the line, and so could more readily combine their fire.
 There was no way for some of Nelson's ships to avoid being "doubled on" or even "trebled on".

-As the two fleets drew closer, anxiety began to build among officers and sailors; one British sailor described the approach thus: "During this momentous preparation, the human mind had ample time for meditation, for it was evident that the fate of England rested on this battle".
+As the two fleets drew closer, anxiety began to build among officers and sailors; one British sailor described the approach thus:

 Combat

 The battle progressed largely according to Nelson's plan.
 At 11:45, Nelson sent the flag signal, "England expects that every man will do his duty".

 The term "England" was widely used at the time to refer to the United Kingdom; the British fleet included significant contingents from Ireland, Scotland, and Wales.
 Unlike the photographic depiction above, this signal would have been shown on the mizzen mast only and would have required 12 lifts.